dotboris/tie/README.md

 ### Components

 You create components using the square bracket notation.
-All components take a a single argument which is a map that contains properties.
-All components take the `:atom` property which is the atom that the control is data-bound to.
-Other You can pass in extra properties.
-These will be passed to the underlying control.
+They take a map of properties as their first argument.
+Data binding is done with the `:atom` property.
+Extra properties will be passed to the underlying control.
+The exact property will vary from one component to the next.

 Here is a simple example with a textbox: